• Skip to primary navigation

 I’ve seen suggestions to use fabric scraps, socks, t-shirts, and any other fabric that will get unwrapped but not thrown away (like saran wrap).

-Download the Printable Cards
+Download the Printable Coal Cards

 Now they are about twice the size of the original ones and don’t get lost when you unwrap them!